 Privacy notes (what the developer claims)

+According to the official website, ASINCrate processes everything locally in your browser and only requests minimal permissions to access Amazon pages.
+No data is sent to external servers for processing.
 Always review the listing and privacy policy yourself before using any extension in a production workflow.

 FAQ